📣

 To invite a member to a project, take the following steps:

-5. Enter the email address of the user to be invited, and then select a project role for the user.
+3. In the displayed dialog, enter the email address of the user to be invited, and then select a project role for the user.

-6. Click Confirm.
+4. Click Confirm.
 Then the new user is successfully added into the user list.
 At the same time, an email is sent to the invited email address with a verification link.

-8. If the invited email address has not been signed up for a TiDB Cloud account, the user is directed to the sign-up page to create an account.
+6. If the invited email address has not been signed up for a TiDB Cloud account, the user is directed to the sign-up page to create an account.
 If the email address has been signed up for a TiDB Cloud account, the user is directed to the sign-in page.
 After sign-in, the account joins the project automatically.

 If you are in the Organization Owner or Project Owner role, you can remove project members.